APANO Voter Organizing, Training & Empowerment (VOTE) Network

 Geography: Jefferson County and central Oregon

-Let's Talk Diversity Coalition is committed to building power and raising the voices of those who typically go unheard in the communities they serve.
-LTDC uses the strength of its partnerships with local and regional organizations to create inclusive conversations to empower the community.
-Activities include hosting diversity and cultural competency trainings for community and organizational partners, providing resources to support immigrants, working with educational partners to increase college and career readiness, developing youth leadership and advocating for policies to improve health equity, access and civic engagement of underrepresented populations.
+Let's Talk Diversity Coalition is committed to raising the voices of those who typically go unheard in Jefferson County.
+LTDC uses the strength of its partnerships with local and regional organizations to create inclusive conversations that impact the lives of each community member.
+Community members who are part of the Coalition are welcomed to participate and exercise their rights to shape their communities.
+LTDC’s inclusivity work consists of offering cultural awareness trainings that identify the factors in disrupting systematic oppression for community and organizational partners, providing resources to support foreign-born people, working with educational partners to increase college and career readiness, developing youth leadership and advocating for policies to improve health equity, access and civic engagement for all.

 Spotlight on Let's Talk Diversity Coalition: Warm Springs Youth Build Power for Political Participation